elseano/rundown/README.md

 * Simple programs
 * Operational support scripts

-As we use Rundown, we're finding plenty of other ways you can use it!

 ![Rundown Demo](./_images/demo.gif)

 <r stop-ok/>

 ## Feature Highlights

-Rundown will run markdown perfectly fine.
-As your rundown files get more complex, you'll want to start using the rundown extensions.
-Rundown's extensions are transparent additions to the markdown format which aren't rendered by standard markdown renderers (i.e. Github, etc), meaning a reader won't even notice the additions.
+Rundown will run unmodified markdown perfectly fine.
+As your rundown files get more complex, you'll want to start using the rundown automation tags.
+These tags are transparent additions to the markdown format which aren't rendered by standards compliant markdown renderers (i.e. Github, etc).
+See [Renderer Support](./docs/renderer_support.md) for more information.

-This file is a rundown file for example!
+[Read the Full documentation](./docs/automation_tags.md), or checkout the examples linked below.

 Some of the additions Rundown brings are: